Shi Xie: Family

 Shi Xie had at least five sons (in decreasing order of seniority): Shi Xin (士廞), Shi Zhi (士祗), Shi Hui (士徽), Shi Gan (士幹) and Shi Song (士頌).

 After Shi Xie died in 226, his third son Shi Hui succeeded him as the Administrator of Jiaozhi Commandery (交趾郡) under the Eastern Wu regime.
-Around the time, the Wu emperor Sun Quan wanted to split Jiao Province and create another province, Guang Province (廣州): Jiaozhi, Jiuzhen (九真) and Rinan (日南) commanderies would remain part of Jiao Province; Cangwu (蒼梧), Nanhai (南海), Yulin (鬱林) and Hepu (合浦) commanderies would form the new Guang Province.
+(Note: However, the Book of Liang recorded that in 226, the Administrator of Jiaozhi was Wu Miao (吴邈); a merchant from the Roman Empire arrived in Jiaozhi, and was sent by Wu Miao to Sun Quan's court.
+Sun Quan then asked the merchant for a report on his native country and its people.)
+Around the time, seeing that Jiao Province was too far away from the imperial court, the Wu emperor Sun Quan wanted to split Jiao Province and create another province, Guang Province (廣州): Jiaozhi, Jiuzhen (九真) and Rinan (日南) commanderies would remain part of Jiao Province; Cangwu (蒼梧), Nanhai (南海), Yulin (鬱林) and Hepu (合浦) commanderies would form the new Guang Province.
 Sun Quan then appointed Dai Liang (戴良) and Lü Dai as the Inspectors of Jiao and Guang provinces respectively.
 Chen Shi (陳時), a close aide of Sun Quan, was to replace Shi Hui as the Administrator of Jiaozhi Commandery.

 In 227, when Shi Hui learnt about the new arrangements, he refused to comply and rebelled against Wu rule by sending his troops to block Dai Liang and Chen Shi from entering Jiao Province.
-At the time, Huan Lin (桓鄰), one of Shi Hui's subordinates, begged his superior to obey the order and surrender his governorship of Jiaozhi Commandery to Chen Shi.
-However, Shi Hui refused and had Huan Lin flogged to death.
-Huan Lin's nephew, Huan Fa (桓發), started a mutiny against Shi Hui and engaged him in a battle that lasted a few months.
+Shi Hui appointed himself prefect of Jiaozhi.
+At the time, Huan Lin (桓鄰), one of Shi Hui's subordinates recommended by Xie, begged his superior to obey the order and surrender his governorship of Jiaozhi Commandery to Chen Shi.
+Shi Hui was furious by that and had Huan Lin flogged to death.
+Huan Lin's brother Zhi and his son, Huan Fa (桓發), started a mutiny against Shi Hui and engaged him in a battle that lasted a few months.
 They made peace after that.